Arvind Kejriwal seeks time from Mallikarjun Kharge, Rahul Gandhi amid tussle with Centre over ordinance issue

 — K C Venugopal (@kcvenugopalmp) May 22, 2023

-Senior Congress leader from Delhi, Ajay Maken, is leading the campaign against supporting the AAP, highlighting how the Kejriwal-led party joined hands with the BJP to pass a resolution seeking the withdrawal of Bharat Ratna to Rajiv Gandhi, as well as how it is against the Constitutional scheme of things.
+Senior Congress leader from Delhi, Ajay Maken, is at the forefront of the campaign against supporting AAP, highlighting how the Kejriwal-led party joined hands with the BJP to pass a resolution seeking the withdrawal of Bharat Ratna to Rajiv Gandhi as well as how it is against the Constitutional scheme of things.

-The AAP has accused Maken of misleading the people of Delhi to side with the BJP.
+The AAP has accused Maken of misleading the people of Delhi to side with the BJP with Delhi Minister Saurabh Bhardwaj asking Congress not to mislead its leaders.

 Deccan Herald News now on Telegram - Click here to subscribe